SamyMekk/samymekk.github.io/_pages/about.md

 Research interests
 ======
-During my PhD, my research interest lies at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra, fractional noise,...).
+During my PhD, my research interest lied at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra, fractional noise,...).
 My work focuses on exhibiting the nice structures behind some classes of non-markovian problems and designing efficient algorithms to solve them.
 On a more applied side, I developed neural network based algorithms for stochastic control of high dimensional objects for a company named [Qovoltis](https://www.qovoltis.com/).

 Other activities
 ======